 Trackers with pulse oximeters

-If you are convinced that you need a wearable with a pulse oximeter, we have good news!
-There are a number of fitness trackers and smartwatches that already sport the SpO2 sensor.
-Garmin is one of the manufacturers that has incorporated a pulse oximeter in many of its recent wearables, including the Garmin Vivosmart 4, the Garmin Venu, Fenix 5X and 6X, as well as most of the Forerunner running watches.
+If you are convinced that you need a wearable with a pulse oximeter, we have good news: there are a number of fitness trackers and smartwatches that already sport the SpO2 sensor.
+Below are some (not all) of the best pulse oximeter trackers and smartwatches available.

 - Apple Watch Series 6: Review | Check pricing

 - Samsung Galaxy Watch 3: Review | Check pricing

 - Garmin Vivosmart 4: Review | Check pricing